srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/16-Implement resource tagging.md

 1. Confirm you wish to delete the policy assignment in the **Delete assignment** dialogue by clicking **Yes**

+1. Now try to create a storage account and the policy will not block the creation.

+   >**Note:** It could take a little while for the deleted policy to start working.

 In this walkthrough, we created a policy assignment that required tagging, created a storage account and tested the tagging, viewed resources with a specified tag, and removed the tagging policy.

 ### Review
 In this lab, you have completed: